Tinnez/Tinnez-GIT_QUIZ_SERVER/README.md

 •	The game will end when all the questions are made or one of the players give up;

-•	The player with most € at the end of the game will be declared the winner;
+•	The player with remaining lifes willdeclared the winner;

-•	The player who run out of lifes, quit the game or having the lowest amount of € will be the loser;
+•	The player who run out of lifes or quit the game will be the loser;